 Are you disappointed with how your lawn looks this spring?
 Do you have bare spots?
-Harsh winters, insects, animals, and disease can wreak havoc on your lawn.
-While I’m not striving for the perfect lawn, I do take pride in having a nice, healthy one.
+Harsh winters, insects, animals, and diseases can wreak havoc on your lawn.
+While I’m not striving for the perfect lawn, I take pride in having a nice, healthy one.

 Here are some tips for fixing your lawn.

-Lastly, if you experience a cool spring or summer, germination may take longer, or it may fail.
+Lastly, if you experience a cool spring or summer, germination may take longer or fail.

 - Does your lawn get full or partial sun?